ahmed-zekri/google_image_search_downloader/readme.md

 # Google image search downloader

-Google image search downloader is a python script that enables you to download all the images of a any given query search and save them in a file named with the query name
+Google image search downloader is a python script that enables you to download all the images of any given query search and save them in a file named with the query name

 # Features!

-  - The use of python multithreading library to download images efficently
+  - The use of python multithreading library to download images efficiently
+  - The inclusion of mozilla gecko driver to enable the user to run the script without any configuration
   - Scrolling down to the end of results and downloading all the pictures.
   - Checking for every downloaded picture and removing it in case of a corruption